-Google Summer of Code Project Ideas 2025
+Google Summer of Code 2025 Guidelines and Project Ideas

 Plone Google Summer of Code guidelines

 The Plone Foundation has been a mentoring organization for the Google Summer of Code program for many years.
-It is great to have students working on Plone and related projects during the summer, it has brought many new contributors to the community.
+It is great to have students working on Plone and related projects during the summer.
+It has brought many new contributors to the community.

 Since a few years ago, the number of candidates has been significantly growing, and we are very happy about that.
 However, the amount of candidates is not easy to manage for us as a community.
+Please remember, Plone mentors and community members are all unpaid volunteers.

 Do learn about Plone